Polynomial approximations in a generalized Nyman-Beurling criterion: Acknowledgement

 \section{Acknowledgement}

-The authors are very grateful to Vincent Alouin for his remark (\ref{alouin}).
+The authors warmly thank the unknown referee for his/her very careful reading of their manuscript, corrections and suggestions that improved its presentation.
+They are also very grateful to Vincent Alouin for his remark (\ref{alouin}).
 This was an important start for our study.
-The second author thanks Philippe Biane, Alexander Borichev, Christophe Delaunay, Sophie Grivaux, Igor Krasovsky, Pierre Lazag and Olivier Ramar\'e for helpful references and interesting discussions.
+The second author thanks Michel Balazard, Sergey Berezin, Philippe Biane, Alexander Borichev, Christophe Delaunay, Sophie Grivaux, Igor Krasovsky, Pierre Lazag, Herv\'e Queff\'elec and Olivier Ramar\'e for helpful references and stimulating discussions.